OriDevTeam/simple-libjigen/README.md

 # simple-libjigen

-A partial implementation of `libjigen-rust` only for data format handling
+A partial implementation of `libjigen-rust `(non-existent, coming in the future) only for simple data format handling such as converting, compartmentalization, etc...

 If you just want to read/write, visualize and convert data formats, this is the convenience tool